 - One Excel file with numerical data (in Excel 97-2003 format); - One Word file with the documentation of Definitions, Sources and Methods.

-Countries in the WHO European Region (e.g. EU Member States, EU candidate or potential candidate countries, EFTA countries, Israel) are also asked to provide Hospital Discharge Data (HDD) in a separate text file (.CSV).
+Countries in the WHO European Region (e.g. EU Member States, EU candidate or potential candidate countries, EFTA countries, the United Kingdom and Israel) are also asked to provide Hospital Discharge Data (HDD) in a separate text file (.CSV).